CHAPTER 3

 18. “Monetary penalty” means any cost, fines or penalties related to violation of this Chapter, including but not limited to actual fines or penalties to be paid as a result of a nuisance.

-19. “Nuisance” (also referred to herein as “nuisance violation”) means but is not limited to:
+19. “Nuisance” (or “nuisance violation”) means but is not limited to:

 a.
-“Moral” or “public” nuisances, even if the extent of the damage is unequal, that is detrimental to the general public;
+“Moral” or “public” nuisances, even if the extent of the damage is unequal, that is detrimental to the general public.
+For the purpose of this subsection, moral or public nuisances shall not be limited to the state’s definition of moral or public nuisances; (Ord.
+5705, 3-17-14)

 b.
 Any unreasonable interference with the general public’s common right, such as unlawfully obstructing the free use of public property, or any act or omission that adversely and unreasonably impacts the general public’s ability to enjoy private property;